 20/30.
 Luke Skywalker vs Kylo Ren in The Last Jedi

-The battle between Luke a Kylo Ren on planet Crait was pretty cool.
+The battle between the most powerful force user Luke Skywalker and Kylo Ren on planet Crait was pretty cool.
 Kylo fought Luke and slashed right through him, only to find Luke still standing.
 And the twist of Luke being a Force-projection was great and showed how powerful Luke was.

 From a whiny farm boy, Luke had become a galactic legend and the strongest Jedi ever- more powerful even than Yoda!